Niuheliang: Interpretation

-According to the excavator of this site, Guo Dashun, there are in fact two varieties of animals represented in the jades.
+According to archaeologist Guo Dashun, who was in charge of excavating this site, there are in fact two varieties of animals represented in the jades.
 One is a boar with narrow eyes and flat snout; the other is a bear, represented by round eyes and short perky ears.
 He also found similar boar and bear symbolism in the vessels found at Xiaoheyan site.

 The bear has been widely worshipped in Northeast Asia, such as by the Ainu in northern Japan, and in Siberia.
 Thus, Guo Dashun sees this site in the wider Northeast Asian context.

 Some similarities with Xinglongwa culture (6200–5400 BC) of northeastern China have also been pointed out.

 Pyramidal structure

 One year after the temple-cairns complex was discovered nearby a pyramidal structure "disguised" as a hill known as Zhuanshanzi (轉山子), which was included during the Han dynasty (−206~220) in a section of the Great Wall.
 Built with earth and imported stone, its structure is more elaborate than the cairns.

 This site contains some of the essential elements, temples, cairns and platforms, present in later ancestor worship of the Chinese such as the Ming tombs 5000 years later.